TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 Listen closely:

-The programming world is full of elitism, sexism and no no no no no no no no not yet not yet
+The programming world is full of elitism and toxic masculinity and and no no no no no no no no not yet not yet

 ## NYC